Ax8457/WriteUPs/Hackday2025_Qualifier/TheCopperWireExtraction/README.md

 <img src="Screenshots/S2.png" style="width: 50%">
 </p>

-To retreive files extracted, it was important to understand what type of files had been exfiltrated.
-To do so the very first packet extracted revealed very helpful because it could have contained some magic bytes :
+<p align="justify">To retreive files extracted, it was important to understand what type of files had been exfiltrated.
+To do so the very first packet extracted revealed very helpful because it could have contained some magic bytes : </p>

 <p align="center">
 <img src="Screenshots/S3.png" style="width: 50%">
 </p>

-Indeed it was the case insofar as the first cookie, once decoded, revealed PNG magic bytes, meaning that the files that were supposed to be retreived were actually PNGs : </p>
+<p align="justify">Indeed it was the case insofar as the first cookie, once decoded, revealed PNG magic bytes, meaning that the files that were supposed to be retreived were actually PNGs : </p>

 ````text
 89 50 4e 47 0d 0a 1a 0a